canalplus/rx-player/doc/api/Buffer_Control/getMaxBufferBehind.md

 This setting can be updated either by:

 - calling the `setMaxBufferBehind` method.
-- instanciating an RxPlayer with a `maxBufferBehind` property set.
+- instantiating an RxPlayer with a `maxBufferBehind` property set.

 ## Syntax